Profinite rigidity of fibring: Preliminaries

 For any integral domain $S$ and any finitely generated $S$-module $M$, define the \emph{rank} of $M$ to be $\rk_{S}M=\dim_{\Frac(S)} \Frac(S) \otimes_S M$, where $\Frac(S)$ denotes the classical field of fractions (that is, the Ore localisation) of $S$.
 When $S$ is additionally a UFD, the \emph{order} of $M$ is the greatest common divisor of all maximal minors in a presentation matrix of $M$ with finitely many columns.
-The order of $M$ is well-defined up to a unit of $S$ and depends only on the isomorphism type of $M$.
+The order of $M$ is well defined up to a unit of $S$ and depends only on the isomorphism type of $M$.
+We do not require there to be only finitely many minors, nor $S$ to be Noetherian.
+In UFDs, any number of elements has a greatest common divisor.